 Let’s use a quick example to clarify.

 Suppose that you are injured in a car accident collision involving another driver (during heavy rain and a thunderstorm).
 The defendant-driver argues that they lost control of their car due to the slick roads and rainy weather, causing them to swerve into your lane and get into an unexpected collision.
 You could counter this assertion by showing that, even if the conditions were poor, the defendant-driver should have accounted for the risk posed by the weather conditions and operated his vehicle at a slower speed, and with greater care.
 Had he done so, perhaps the collision would not have occurred.
-Our Florida car accident attorneys can help you evaluate whether the other driver exercised the appropriate standard of care under the circumstances.
+A Florida auto accident lawyer can help you evaluate whether the other driver exercised the appropriate standard of care under the circumstances.

 Reckless driving and excessive speeding often lead to car accidents.

 If you have been injured in a car accident where the defendant was operating their vehicle in a reckless manner or at an unreasonable speed, then you may be entitled to damages.
 In fact, if they were traveling in excess of the legal speed limit for the roadway, you may be able to hold them liable for damages pursuant to “negligence per se,” which allows you to automatically find the defendant negligent for the circumstances.
 This can make it substantially easier to prove that the defendant is responsible for your losses.

 Fatigued driving, otherwise known as drowsy driving, is a serious problem, and it is a lot more common than many drivers expect.
 According to data gathered by the Centers for Disease Control and Prevention (CDC), drowsy driving led to 72,000 crashes, 44,000 injuries, and 800 fatalities in 2013 alone.

 Many drivers mistakenly underestimate the effect of fatigue on their ability to competently operate a vehicle.
 In truth, however, fatigue can slow reaction times, making it significantly more difficult to avoid collisions.
 In extreme cases, fatigue can cause a driver to fall asleep at the wheel.